 ELD/Telematics Devices: Electronic logging devices (ELDs) or telematics devices are used to monitor a truck driver’s hours.
 Since these devices are mandated in the United States and frequently used in Europe, ELDs and telematics devices are commonly used to gain accurate real-time tracking data.

-Mobile applications: Mobile applications connect with the driver’s cell phone during active loads to gain real-time tracking information.
+Mobile applications: Mobile applications connect with the driver’s cell phone during active loads to gain real-time mobile tracking information.
 While applications are easy to set up and offer accurate insight, tracking is dependent on manual interaction from each driver and participation rates are typically lower than other methods.
 It’s recommended to only use mobile applications when API or ELD/telematics connections are not available.

 For years EDI, or electronic data interchange, was used to gain information about a shipment’s status.
 However, EDI technology delivers data in batches, creating data delays and incomplete information.
 Modern technology, such as APIs, has given rise to real-time transportation visibility, reducing the need for slow or manual processes and technologies.